Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Simulations and Specific Applications

 \section{Simulations and Specific Applications}

 In this section, we present a simulation study that compares different choices of prior distributions for $\tau$.
-In the sequel, we use our methodology to develop algorithms for selecting the maximal depth and performing model selection.
+In the sequel, we use our methodology to develop algorithms for selecting the maximal depth and performing model selection based on the Bayes factor.